Federal Register Notice

 Q: What topics will be included in the plan?
 What is on and off the table?

-A: As a first step in this process, the Administration is taking stock of our existing work and soliciting input on ways in which that work can be improved and expanded.
+A: As a first step in this process, the Administration took stock of our existing work and solicited input on ways in which that work can be improved and expanded.
 As we work through revitalizing the NAP, we will need to make decisions about our priorities and the scope of our efforts.
 We will solicit and consider feedback from stakeholders including the private sector as well as labor unions, civil society organizations, academic experts, international organizations, and affected communities.

 Q: What is the geographic scope of this exercise?